alexzhangs/jekyll-hooks/README.md

 # jekyll-jpt-hook
-A Jekyll plugin to inject jekyll-picture-tag tags into content of post through hooks.
+A Jekyll plugin to inject jekyll_picture_tag tags into content of post through hooks.